matrix-io/matrix-documentation/docs/API/computer-vision.md

 ## Computer Vision
-Part of the vision for MATRIX OS is to provide computer vision in an easy to access format.
+MATRIX OS is designed to integrate with computer vision in a powerful and robust way.
+You can use computer vision output to drive hardware behavior, or capture the data for further analysis.

 ## Example
 From (faceTest MATRIX App)[http://apps.matrix.one/#!/apps/facetest]